 Email email@example.com or call 740-644-0049

 My parents bought me a golden retriever puppy so that I could participate in the dog 4-H program.
 That spring and summer I tried my best to prepare him for the Hartford Fair Jr Dog Show and as I read books, trained him, and took classes, my interest in training increased.
-Some recommendations and attempts worked better than others and I was intrigued by the puzzle.
+Some recommendations and attempts worked better than others and I was intrigued by some things being successful while other common advice seemed to make problems worse.

 I used local classes, books, and information in the internet to change his behavior and we made progress in most areas.
 He was able to go to dog shows (and be pet by the judge), eventually be off leash at the dog shows and in the woods – and most importantly, live an almost normal life.